SoftwareAG/sagdevops-templates/templates/sag-cel-cluster/README.md

 * Installing latest fixes

-* Configuration of:

-  * Cluster if 2 or 3 nodes are specified

-  * Custom properties required for functioning cluster if 2 or 3 nodes are specified
+* Configurations for clustered environment with two or three nodes

-## Using the template to provisioning a new Internal Data Store product and configure a cluster up to 3 nodes
+## Using the template to provision a new Internal Data Store server or clustered environment